openmas-ai/openmas/examples/legacy/custom_communicator/README.md

 ## Plugin System Integration

-This example demonstrates two ways to integrate with SimpleMas's plugin system:
+This example demonstrates two ways to integrate with OpenMAS's plugin system:

 1. **Entry Points**: Using `setup.py` to register the communicator via entry points
 2. **Direct Registration**: Manual registration with `register_communicator()`

-The entry point registration is the recommended approach for third-party packages, as it allows SimpleMas to automatically discover and load the communicator when the package is installed.
+The entry point registration is the recommended approach for third-party packages, as it allows OpenMAS to automatically discover and load the communicator when the package is installed.